DjPale/blue-ray-godot-game/levels.md

 	- All
 * Learn: Handle darkness
 * Description
-	- Extensive use of 45-degree tiles
+	- Use of 45-degree tiles
 	- Downhill
+* Feedback:
+	- Hard to find correct path, especially at the end

+### Pre-boss level
+* State: Not started

+* Description:
+	- More red tiles

 ### Too greedily and too deep
 * State: Not started